moneytree/moneytree-link-android-sdk/README.md

 `LinkKit.LinkKitListener` is not required if you do not need to get callbacks.

+> :warning: For more on the usage of `authenticationMethod = AuthenticationMethod.Credentials` in the code block above refer to [Choosing your Authentication Method](#choosing-your-authentication-method)

 ### Passwordless Sign Up/Login and Login Link

-_Passwordless Sign Up/Login and Login Link_ are new secure, passwordless, email-based registration and login features offered from v6 in order to allow your customers easier access to Moneytree services.
+_Passwordless Sign Up/Login and Login Link_ are new, secure, passwordless, email-based registration and login features offered from v6 in order to allow your customers easier access to Moneytree services.
 These features are email based.
 When _Passwordless Sign Up/Login_ is requested, the user will receive a one-time url capable of creating an account.
 When _Login Link_ is requested, the user will receive a one-time url that can log them in or navigate to their account settings.

-> :warning: Passwordless Sign Up/Login is currently available _only_ for Core services.
-Login Link is available for _all_ services, including LINK Kit.
-> :warning: Please complete [Configuring Passwordless Sign Up/Login & Login Link](#configuring-passwordless-sign-uplogin--login-link) first.
+> :warning: Please make sure to complete [Configuring Passwordless Sign Up/Login & Login Link](#configuring-passwordless-sign-uplogin--login-link) steps first.

-You must inform Moneytree's integration team if you want to support either or both Passwordless Sign Up/Login and Login Link.
+You must inform Moneytree's customer success team if you want to support either or both Passwordless Sign Up/Login and Login Link.
 When doing so, please provide your client ID, the bundle ID of your iOS app and the SHA-256 fingerprint certificate of your Android app, as well as whether it is for the test environment, production, or both.

 Your SHA-256 fingerprint certificate is necessary because Login Link uses _Android App Links_ for extra security.
 It verifies the connection between your app and the link received and send the intent directly to your app without showing the system's app selection sheet.
 To that effect you will need to provide us with your production key's fingerprint for your released app.
 If you want to be able to confirm this functionality on your debug artifact as well you will have to create a static debug signing key and provide its fingerprint too.
-You can learn more on App Links [here](https://developer.android.com/training/app-links/verify-site-associations)
+You can learn more on App Links [here](https://developer.android.com/training/app-links/verify-android-applinks).

 Once Moneytree completes the configuration of your app, your users will see the new registration and login screens.
 Note that these screens still provide the option to register or log in with a password if they prefer.

+> :warning: Passwordless Sign Up/Login requires further configuration and implementation.
+Specifically for signup, a different SDK API call is being used.
+>
+> That makes it incompatible with the spirit of direct access of LINK Kit.
+However, if you want to use it with LINK Kit you can implement the required authorization flows manually and then call LINK Kit, to open it on top of the finished authorization.

 #### Passwordless Sign Up/Login